Foliations by spacelike hypersurfaces on Lorentz manifolds: Introduction

 The interest of studying spacelike foliations by hypersurfaces on a Lorentz manifold is well known not only from the mathematical point of view but also from the physical one, because of their role in different problems in General Relativity (see \cite{aliasgervasio, barbosalorentz, henrique, montiel}).
 In 1993, Barbosa and Oliker \cite{barbosalorentz} considered the same problem for spacelike hypersurfaces with constant mean curvature in the Lorentzian context and they proved that such hypersurfaces are also the critical point of the area functional for spacelike variations that preserve volume.
 In 1999 Montiel \cite{montiel}, studied spacelike foliations on Lorentz manifolds and showed that the existence of a timelike closed and conformal vector field on such a manifold furnishes a totally umbilical spacelike foliation.

-Taking into account the motivations given above, the following questions appear naturally: {\it For a given foliation by spacelike hypersurfaces on a Lorentz manifold what conditions should be imposed to the leaves in order to be umbilical or totally geodesic?
+Taking into account the motivations given above, the following questions appear naturally: {\it For a given foliation by spacelike hypersurfaces on a Lorentz manifold what conditions should be imposed on the leaves to be umbilical or totally geodesic?
 Are there some obstructions for the existence of a foliation by spacelike hypersurfaces on a Lorentz manifold?
-What conditions imply the existence of such a foliation? } \\ In this work we analyse and answer the questions above.
+What conditions imply the existence of such a foliation? } \\ In this work, we analyze and answer the questions above.

 In Section $2$ we state some preliminaries.

 In Section $3$, we find a key equation that relates the principal curvatures of the leaves and the curvature of the ambient space.
 Denoting by $\mathbb{Q}^{n+1}_1(c)$ a spacetime with constant sectional curvature $c$ which is timelike geodesically complete, we answer the first question by proving the following result. {\it Let $\mathcal{F}$ be a foliation by spacelike hypersurfaces of $\mathbb{Q}^{n+1}_1(c)$.
 If the normal field to the leaves of $\mathcal{F}$ is geodesic and if there exists a totally umbilical leaf of $\mathcal{F}$ then all leaves of $\mathcal{F}$ are totally umbilical.}